Weddings in the United States: Elopement

-To marry by elopement means that the wedding ceremony is done in secret, usually with just witnesses.
-Even though eloping seems simple, the marriage's secrecy can complicate family relationships.

-Couples in the United States and Canada choose to elope for many varying reasons.
-46% of couples eloping do so because of parental opposition to the marriage, 20% of couples elope to avoid attention, 12% because of financial reasons, 8% due to an unexpected pregnancy, and 14% for other reasons.
+To marry by elopement has traditionally meant that the wedding ceremony is done suddenly and in secret, usually with just the minimum number of witnesses necessary for legal purposes.
+Couples choose to elope for many varying reasons.
+In the 1930s, 46% of the couples in the US who eloped did so because of parental opposition to the marriage, 20% of couples eloped to avoid attention, 12% because of financial reasons, 8% due to an unexpected pregnancy, and 14% for other reasons.